-- Network locality: Builds run close to your clusters, faster artifact transfers
+- Network locality: builds run close to your clusters, so artifact transfers are fast

-- Customization: Configure runners exactly how you need them
+- Customisation: configure runners exactly how you need them

 The Pipeline Architecture